Vinylwalk3r/crystal-notes/content/Instructions/Instructions for Docker SSH Public Key Authentication.md

   - instruction
 ---

-In this guide, I'll walk you through how to set up an SSH connection between a client and server Docker container on different hosts and enable Public Key Authentication between them.
+In this guide, I'll walk you through how to set up a SSH connection between a client and server Docker container on different hosts and enable Public Key Authentication between them.

 ### SSH Public Key Auth for Docker Containers